 One bit of advice from experience: buy tickets online in advance.
 The museum is very popular.
 If you show up without tickets, you will likely end up in a very long line outside on the sidewalk, waiting for more than an hour, if you’re able to get tickets at all.

 Several markets are recommended for tourists.
-One we visited and suggested by the concierge at Four Seasons Hotel Mexico City is La Ciudadela which is home to over 350 vendors and specializes in handicrafts and folk art.
+One we visited and suggested by the concierge at Four Seasons Mexico City is La Ciudadela which is home to over 350 vendors and specializes in handicrafts and folk art and also on our list of things to do in Mexico City with kids.

 Located about an hour’s drive outside of Mexico City, this fantastic “City of the Gods” is a UNESCO World Heritage Centre and features the towering Pyramid of the Sun and Pyramid of the Moon.
 Teotihuacan was built hundreds of years before the Aztecs arrived in Mexico and was already an enigmatic, deserted ruin in Aztec times.